synclounge/synclounge/README.md

 * Syncing between Plex Clients over the Internet
 * SyncLounge Player
 	* Plays content directly within SyncLounge.
 	* Built specifically for syncing.
 * Settings to tune SyncLounge to your environment
 	* Client Polling Interval - Sets how frequently SyncLounge will poll the client for new information.
-  * Sync Flexibility - Sets the acceptable distance away from the host in milliseconds.
+	* Sync Flexability - Sets the acceptable distance away from the host in milliseconds.
 	* Sync method:
 		* Clean seek - Seeks straight to where the host is.
 		* Skip ahead - Seeks 10 seconds ahead, pauses and then resumes 10 seconds later.
 	* Plex Media Server blocking - allows you to restrict the servers SyncLounge searches for content.
 * Autoplay content
 	* SyncLounge will automatically search all of your available Plex Media Servers for content that is similar to the Host.
 * Plex Media Server Browsing - find, search and fling content to Plex Clients from within SyncLounge.
 * Metadata fetching from Plex Media Server
 * Chat to others in your room
 * Password locked rooms